Top 30 Minute To Win It Games – For Adults, Kids, Teens (plus Christmas Games)

 This is an exciting and difficult challenge that only the swiftest and savviest players can pull off.
 If you don’t get it at first, then try, try again!

-13. Mega Bubble Difficulty Level: 3.5
+13. Mega Bubble – Difficulty Level: 3.5

-We love this challenge and its creativity and uniqueness.
+We love this challenge for its creativity and uniqueness.
 The player acts the part of the lion tamer, or should we say “bubble tamer,” and works to manipulate a bubble through a hoop five feet away using only their breath!
 This is a hilarious and fun challenge that is perfect for families playing Minute to Win It with children.

 What You Need: